 What is Earned Income?

-Earned Income refers to all the income which is earned either from being in active employment (provided it is included in Gross Income) or by running a business.
-As per US Internal Revenue Services, it includes Wages or Salary, commission, bonus as well as Income earned from Business after adjusting for expenses incurred to earn the same in a gainful profession or business during the taxable year which is usually the Calendar Year in the United States.
+In simple words, it refers to all the income which is earned either from being in active employment (provided it is included in Gross Income) or by running a business.
+As per US Internal Revenue Services, it includes Wages or Salary, commission, bonus as well as Income from Business after adjusting for expenses incurred to earn the same in a gainful profession or business during the taxable year which is usually the Calendar Year in the United States.

 An important factor to understand this concept is that it includes all income which one receives for the work done which should involve personal efforts and doesn’t include incomes which are obtained without any effort such as Dividends, Gift etc.